Ashikaga shogunate: Fall of the shogunate

 Bloody succession crises amongst the warrior families led to a decline in the authority of the bakufu until it almost vanished by 1441 at the death of Ashikaga Yoshinori.
 The lack of government control was especially acute when the daimyō feuded among themselves in the pursuit of power during the Ōnin War (1467–1477), until it erupted into open warfare in the late Muromachi period, also known as the Sengoku period.

 When the shōgun Ashikaga Yoshiteru was assassinated in 1565, an ambitious daimyō, Oda Nobunaga, seized the opportunity and installed Yoshiteru's brother Ashikaga Yoshiaki as the 15th Ashikaga shōgun and Nobunaga's puppet.
 However Yoshiaki was not entirely subservient to Nobunaga: he continued to strike bargains amongst the monasteries to gain favor, and mediated between powerful clans such as the Otomo and Mori.
 The Ashikaga shogunate was finally destroyed in 1573 when Nobunaga drove Yoshiaki out of Kyoto.
 Initially, Yoshiaki fled to Shikoku.
 Afterwards, he sought and received protection from the Mōri clan in western Japan.

 The Ashikaga family survived the 16th century, and a branch of it became the daimyō family of the Kitsuregawa domain.
 (Note: With the end of the Kitsuregawa line following the death of Ashikaga Atsuuji in 1983, the current de facto head of the family is Ashikaga Yoshihiro, of the Hirashima Kubō line.)

+Culture and Arts

+The Ashikaga era was a melting pot for the development of culture and art.
+Zen Buddhism was a large contributor to the arts.
+The tea ceremony was transformed from a large open room to a small quiet setting.
+Tea became more of a meditation method and something to practice to relax and find elements of Zen.
+Floral arrangements also became a form of art.
+The arranging of flowers became something of spiritual value.
+Often used as offerings to Buddha and to show faith in the heavens.
+The Noh Theater was also created in this time period.
+The performances were enjoyed by nobles and elites, and were heavily protected.
+Helping to expand themes of shows and create poetry.
+During the times of the Onin war, the performing arts had suffered but were quickly resurrected when power had fully shifted.